 To take the GMAT you'll need to book a place at an assessment centre.
 These are located around the world, and you can search for your local centre on the GMAT website.

 It costs £225 to take the GMAT.
-Rescheduling or cancelling your exam also incurs a charge.
+All GMAT test center-based appointment reschedule and cancellation fees have been temporarily waived (October 2020).
 Find out more about how much the GMAT costs.

 How does the scoring work?

 You'll receive individual scores for each of the four sections, and an overall score.
 The total score ranges from 200 to a 800.
 Two-thirds of candidates achieve an overall GMAT score of between 400 and 600.